cccbr/runningatower/content/docs/020-Communication/index.md

 - Insurance.

-- Ringing and social meetings.
-Opportunities to meet other ringers with similar experience and age group, especially important for younger ringers.
+- Ringing and social meetings, presenting opportunities to meet other ringers with similar experience and age group, this is considered especially important for younger ringers.

 - Ringing at other towers and experiencing different number and weights of bells.

-- Opportunities to ring quarter peals and peals.
+- Opportunities to progress an individual's ringing expertise.
+This may be achieved by the opportunity to ring quarter peals and peals with more experienced ringers.

-- Finding a “mentor” to support the development of individuals and of the band.
+- Providing a “mentor” to support the development of individuals and of the band.

-- Taking committee positions – young people could gain experience for future careers.
+- Taking committee positions – this can help develop individuals.
+Young people could gain experience for future careers.

 Most societies are affiliated to the CCCBR.